percona/percona-backup-mongodb/doc/source/pbm-commands.rst

 :command:`pbm list`

-Provides the list of backups and their states.
+Provides the list of backups.
+In versions 1.3.4 and earlier, the command listed all backups and their states.
 Backup states are the following:

 - In progress - A backup is running
 - Canceled - A backup was canceled
 - Error - A backup was finished with an error
 - No status means a backup is complete

+As of version 1.4.0, only successfully completed backups are listed.
+To view full backup information, run `pbm status`.

 When :ref:`PITR` is enabled, the ``pbm list`` also provides the list of valid time ranges for recovery and point-in-time recovery status.